 - Improve search, retrieval and re-use of Europeana’s content, bettering multilingual terminology management, SKOS export and publication tool/API for Content Providers;

 - Experiment with enriched metadata their re-use adapted for users with different needs (tourists, schools, scholars) by means of tools that support the development of virtual exhibitions, tourist and didactic applications, to be integrated into Europeana repositories and the repositories of national aggregators or individual Content Providers.

-DOWNLOAD THE PDF FACTSHEET OF THE PROJECT
+DOWNLOAD THE PDF FACTSHEET OF THE PROJECT IN YOU LANGUAGE

 Last 20 February 2014 the Getty has released the Art & Architecture Thesaurus (AAT)® as Linked Open Data.
 More